dialoguemd/covid-19/src/regions/ca/info/common/affected-areas-list.md

 Health professionals in Canada who are involved in the assessment and management of possible COVID-19 cases and their close contacts are encouraged to consult these tables in the daily WHO Situation Report to help inform their decision making.
 The decision to proceed with laboratory testing should be based on direction provided by the provincial/territorial public health authority.

-As of March 16, 2020, more than 150 countries are affected and the WHO consider the risk assessment on a global level to be very high.

 [Source: Government of Canada](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/health-professionals/covid-19-affected-areas-list.html)